oracle-livelabs/developer/dev-guide-ai-finance/introduction/introduction.md

 ## About this Workshop

-**Data is more than an asset—it’s the engine behind every smart decision, risk calculation and growth strategy.
+**Data is more than an asset—it’s the engine behind every smart decision, risk calculation, and growth strategy.
 From real-time decision-making to risk management and innovation, success hinges on how well you harness it.**

 Generative AI and Oracle Database 23ai makes it possible to unlock deeper insights, faster—directly within your database.